Ada-Au/ENGG1340_group_project/README.md

 ## Features
 - Level-up system with points/experience level to upgrade player's ability <br>
-- Total 10 levels in the dungeon (hell) .
-Different levels of the dungeon offers a range of difficulty in monsters corresponding with the range of value in treasure.<br>
+- Total 10 levels in the dungeon (hell).
+Different levels of the dungeon offer a range of difficulty in monsters corresponding with the range of value in treasure.<br>
 - Generally, the difficulty in monsters increases with procedurally generated levels of the dungeon.<br>
 - Rare treasures could be found in secret places.<br>
 - Each level has a different theme and boss.
 Also, there are 3 floors for each level.<br>
 - NO AUTO SAVING and permadeath(i.e. player character loses all health are considered as dead and cannot be used anymore), is included. <br>
 - But there is a saving point after defeating the boss for each level.<br>
-- The difficulty (or type) of monsters and the rareness of equipments are shown with different colours.<br>
+- The difficulty (or type) of monsters and the rareness of equipments are shown in different colors.<br>
 - Possible types of floors: Water (river), mountain, walls, fire, snow, traps.<br>

-## How do the features match reqirments
+## How do the features match requirements
 1. **Generation of random game sets or events**
     - Generation of map, monsters, NPCs and equipments, such as weapons and tools, is random <br>
     - The values of attack, the dodge chance of player and the damages to player etc. are generated randomly according to the ability of player and the monsters<br>

 2. **Data structures for storing game status**
-    - A class is used to defind all the status of player, it contain:
+    - A class is used to define all the status of player, it contains:
         - array for saving plenty of player's status and items
-        - player x, y corrdination
+        - player x, y coordination
         - player name, role, gender
     - Map is store in a 2D array for the landscape and monsters location